Tamana Station

-Tamana Station (玉名駅, Tamana-eki) is a railway station on the Kagoshima Main Line operated by JR Kyushu in Tamana, Kumamoto Prefecture, Japan.
+Tamana Station (玉名駅, Tamana-eki) is a railway station located in the city of Tamana, Kumamoto Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Kagoshima Main Line and is located 168.6 km from the starting point of the line at Mojiko.

 Layout

-The station consists of a side and an island platform serving three tracks at grade.
+The station consists of a side platform and an island platform serving three tracks at grade.
 The station building is a concrete structure of modern design and houses a kiosk, an enclosed waiting room and a staffed ticket window.
 Access to the island platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The privately run Kyushu Railway had opened a stretch of track between Hakata and the (now closed) Chitosegawa temporary stop on 11 December 1889.
 After several phases of expansion northwards and southwards, by February 1891, the line stretched from Kurosaki south to Kurume.
 In the next phase of expansion, the track was extended south with this station opening as the new southern terminus on 1 April 1891 with the name Takase.
 On 1 July 1891, it became a through-station when the track was further extended to Kumamoto.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the station became part of the Hitoyoshi Main Line and then on 21 November 1909, part of the Kagoshima Main Line.
 On 10 April 1956, the station was renamed Tamana.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.